-The last actuarial valuation was performed as of January 1, 2019, and the amounts were used to roll-forward the total pension liability to the plan's year-end December 31, 2019 and was determined using the following actuarial assumptions, applied to all prior periods included in the measurement:
+The last actuarial valuation was performed as of January 1, 2020, and the amounts were used to roll-forward the total pension liability to the plan's year-end December 31, 2020 and was determined using the following actuarial assumptions, applied to all prior periods included in the measurement:

-2020 2019 Actual valuation date Measurement date of January 1, 2019 January 1, 2018 net pension liability Actual cost method December 31, 2019 Entry age normal-level percentage December 31, 2018 Entry age normal-level percentage Amortization of pay Level percent of payroll, closed of pay Level percent of payroll, closed Asset valuation method 5-year smoothing of differences between expected return on actuarial value and actual return on market value 5-year smoothing of differences between expected return on actuarial value and actual return on market value Actuarial assumptions: Investment rate of return and discount rate 7.5% 7.5% per annum, compounded annually Projected salary increases General City 2.5% - 5.5% Police & Fire: 4.0% - 13.4% General City 2.5% - 5.5% Police & Fire: 4.0% - 13.4% Inflation assumption 2.5% 2.5% Cost of living adjustments Vary by employee group and decrement type see plan provisions) Vary by employee group and decrement type see plan provisions) Mortality Table Pre-retirement mortality rates were based on the RP-2014 Healthy Non- Annuitant Mortality Table, projected generationally with Scale MP- 2016.
+2021 2020 Actual valuation date Measurement date of January 1, 2020 January 1, 2019 net pension liability Actual cost method December 31, 2020 Entry age normal-level percentage of pay December 31, 2019 Entry age normal-level percentage of pay Amortization Level percent of payroll, closed Level percent of payroll, closed Asset valuation method 5-year smoothing of differences between expected return on actuarial value and actual return on market value 5-year smoothing of differences between expected return on actuarial value and actual return on market value Actuarial assumptions: Investment rate of return and discount rate 7.5% 7.5% per annum, compounded annually Projected salary increases General City 2.5% - 5.5% Police & Fire: 4.0% - 13.4% General City 2.5% - 5.5% Police & Fire: 4.0% - 13.4% Inflation assumption 2.5% 2.5% Cost of living adjustments Vary by employee group and decrement type see plan provisions) Vary by employee group and decrement type see plan provisions) Mortality Table Pre-retirement mortality rates were based on the RP-2014 Healthy Non- Annuitant Mortality Table, projected generationally with Scale MP- 2016.
 Post-retirement mortality rates are based on the RP-2014 Healthy Annuitant Mortality Table, using 111% of rates for males and 110% of rates for females, projected generationally with Scale MP-2016.
 Disabled mortality rates are based on RP-2014 Disabled Mortality Table, using 102% of rates for males and 98% of rates for females, projected generationally using Scale MP-2016.
-Post-retirement mortality rates are based on the RP-2014 Healthy Annuitant Mortality Table, using 111% of rates for males and 110% of rates for females, projected generationally with Scale MP- 2016, Disabled Mortality Table, using 102% of rates for males and 98% of rates for females projected generationally using Scale MP-2016.
-Active mortality rates are based on the RP-2014 Employee Mortality Table, projected generationally using Scale MP-2016.
+Pre-retirement mortality rates were based on the RP-2014 Healthy Non-Annuitant Mortality Table, projected generationally with Scale MP- 2016.
+Post-retirement mortality rates are based on the RP- 2014 Healthy Annuitant Mortality Table, using 111% of rates for males and 110% of rates for females, projected generationally with Scale MP-2016.
+Disabled mortality rates are based on RP-2014 Disabled Mortality Table, using 102% of rates for males and 98% of rates for females, projected generationally using Scale MP-2016.
 Experience Study The actuarial assumptions used in this valuation, other than the longterm rate of return, are based on the results of the most recent experience study covering the five-year period ending December 31, 2016.
+The long-term rate of return is based on analysis performed by Cavanaugh Macdonald and presented to the Board in April 2019.
+The actuarial assumptions used in this valuation, other than the longterm rate of return, are based on the results of the most recent experience study covering the five-year period ending December 31, 2016.
 The long-term rate of return is based on analysis performed by Cavanaugh Macdonald and presented to the Board in March 2019.
-The actuarial assumptions used in the December 31, 2018 valuation were based on the results of an actuarial experience study for the period January 1, 2012 - December 31, 2016.